Family Justice System of England and Wales: Parental alienation

-In 2017 and 2018 petitions were arranged by pressure groups calling for the legislatures of England and Wales to recognise parental alienation, where one parent attempts to cause a child have negative feelings towards their other parent.
+In 2017 and 2018 petitions were arranged by pressure groups calling for the legislatures of England and Wales to recognise parental alienation, where one parent attempts to cause a child to have negative feelings towards their other parent.
 The Welsh branch CAFCASS, commissioned an independent literature review.
 While parental alienation is distinguished from cases where a parents own action causes a child to dislike them such as poor parenting or domestic abuse, researchers have found that claims of parental alienation and domestic abuse can occur at the same time.
 The research on parental alienation was found to often use self-report and retrospective reviews making identifying causality difficult and while there are various measures for parental alienation none were considered reliable by the review.
 Some barristers have claimed that parental alienation is used as a counter-allegation in response to claims of domestic abuse.

-In October 2022, an appeal to be heard by Andrew McFarlane was brought about the necessary credentials expert witness giving evidence on parental alienation following an expert witness who had no psychological qualifications giving evidence.
+In October 2022, an appeal to be heard by Andrew McFarlane was brought about the necessary credentials of expert witness giving evidence on parental alienation following an expert witness who had no psychological qualifications giving evidence.
 This witness had been accepted by both parties in the case.